Azad77/backup_hashnode/clcjm7g1s000008li1qqjcdn3.md

 </form>
 ```

-And create a “results.html” file to return results:
+Create a "results.html" file to display the results:

 ```css
 <html>